Bespoke Software vs Off-the-Shelf: Which Is Right for Your Business?

 'Good' here means: actively developed, well-supported, used by businesses like yours, and capable of doing what you need without significant workarounds.
 A product that exists but is poorly maintained, niche to the point of limited community support, or requires substantial workarounds for your use case is not a good off-the-shelf solution.

-Question 2: How well does it fit your requirements?
+2 How well does it fit your requirements?

 If a reasonable off-the-shelf solution exists, the next question is how well it fits your specific requirements.
 This requires more than a feature comparison - it requires an honest assessment of how your workflows will work in the product and where the limitations will be felt.